CrewArth/ShapeShift.AI/README.md

 We welcome contributions!
 Please check the CONTRIBUTING.md for guidelines.

 **📬 Contact**
-For queries or support, feel free to reach out:\n
+For queries or support, feel free to reach out:

-Email: arth@shapeshift.ai \n
+Email: arth@shapeshift.ai

-GitHub Issues: Report Bugs or Request Features \n
+GitHub Issues: Report Bugs or Request Features

 Let your imagination shape the future with ShapeShift.AI! 🎨✨